 Although having read this blog, you will hopefully think twice about having that ‘couple’ of drinks and driving, sadly, others may not be as sensible.
 It’s important not to accept a lift from anyone who has been drinking; this is extremely dangerous and could lead to a fatal accident.
 As we mentioned, plan ahead and make a conscious decision before drinking to arrange a lift with someone home that you are certain has not been drinking,

 Be cautious of your surroundings

 While you may be aware of the dangers of drink driving and its consequences, sadly this is not the case for everyone.
 According to a recent survey by Co-op Insurance of 2,000 drivers, almost a fifth (18%) said they would drive home over the festive period, even though they’re over the legal limit of alcohol consumption.
-For other motorists and pedestrians this presents a significant risk to safety.
-When you’re out and about over the festive season be mindful off this.
+For other motorists and pedestrians, this presents a significant risk to safety.
+When you’re out and about over the festive season be mindful of this.

 When driving, take extra care by ensuring your speed and stopping distances are correct for the area you are travelling in.
-This will increase your reaction time, which will benefit your safety particularly if there are drivers around who aren’t so mindful of your safety, and remember those pedestrians that may not be as steady on their feet.
+This will increase your reaction time, which will benefit your safety particularly if there are drivers around who aren’t so mindful of your safety and remember those pedestrians that may not be as steady on their feet.

 When walking, avoid narrow lanes and increase your awareness of your surroundings by planning your route in advance.
 If you are walking in poorly lit areas also ensure that you are wearing reflective clothing

 Aside from putting your life at risk, there are also several other consequences to drink driving.
 These include a minimum of a 12-month ban, a criminal record, a large fine, and up to six months in prison.
 There are also other factors to consider such as job loss, being unable to enter other countries such as the USA, increase in car insurance and the overall effect on your loved ones and family.